DHRI-Curriculum/NLTK_DHRI/lessons.md

 # Make Your Own Corpus

 Now that we have seen and implemented a series of text analysis techniques, let's go to the Internet to find a new text.
-You could just as easily use a txt file that is on your computer (say you have a .txt copy of the [Hunger Games](https://archive.org/stream/1.hungerGamesCatchingFire/1.hunger_games_-_catching_fire_djvu.txt), for example.
-Or historic newspapers, or Supreme Court proceedings, and so on).

-Here, we will use [Project Gutenberg](http://www.gutenberg.org).
+You could use something such as historic newspapers, or Supreme Court proceedings, or use any txt file on your computer.
+Here we will use [Project Gutenberg](http://www.gutenberg.org).
 Project Gutenberg is an archive of public domain written works, available in a wide variety of formats, including .txt.
 You can download these to your computer or access them via the url.
 We'll use the url method.
-We found _Don Quixote_ in the archive, and will work with that.
+We found *Don Quixote* in the archive, and will work with that.

-The Python package, `urllib`, comes installed with Python, but is inactive by default, so we still need to import it to utilize the functions.
-Since we are only going to use the `urlopen` function, we will just import that one.
+The Python package, urllib, comes installed with Python, but is inactive by default, so we still need to import it to utilize the functions.
+Since we are only going to use the urlopen function, we will just import that one.

 In the next cell, type: